 Affiliate programs provide URLs, links, and creative assets such as banners and images to affiliates.
 URLs are unique to each marketer and typically include an identification or tag, for instance, shopify.com?aff/chadtennant3u43b.
 Publishers can retrieve links and assets from the advertiser.

 Deep linking is the practice by which an affiliate creates a link to a specific page on the merchant’s site.
 For example, instead of using a generic homepage affiliate link, I deep link to an article that relates to my post.
-Most affiliate tracking applications offer deep linking, and it’s up to advertisers to enable.
+Most affiliate tracking applications offer deep linking, but it’s up to advertisers to enable.

 Commissions & Payments

 When all is said and done, affiliates want to get paid.
-A program’s terms will include commission and payment cycle information.
+A program’s terms will include commission and payout information.
 If the program is on an affiliate network, the network will influence the flow of funds.
 Advertisers and networks typically set minimum payment thresholds before money is released.
 Payment options often include PayPal, direct deposit, and cheque.
 An affiliate’s profile must be complete and payment settings correct to receive earnings.

 A fictitious company called BoomHost sells web hosting.
-They have sales people but want another business development channel to acquire customers.
-They launch an affiliate program and will pay publishers $50 for each customer who purchases an annual hosting plan (which is much cheaper than training and hiring more salespeople).
-BoomHost could manage their affiliate program in-house with affiliate tracking software, but they decide to use the ShareASale affiliate network.
+It has sales people but wants another business development channel to acquire customers.
+It launches an affiliate program and will pay publishers $50 for each customer who purchases an annual hosting plan (which is much cheaper than training and hiring more salespeople).
+BoomHost could self-host its program with affiliate tracking software, but it decides to host and use the ShareASale affiliate network.

-BoomHost wants its program to be efficient and profitable for affiliates and themselves.
-They stipulate that affiliates can’t use the following keywords in SEM; “BoomHost,” “Boom Bee,” “BoomHost.com,” “BoomHost hosting.”
-By disallowing these keywords, BoomHost avoids competing with affiliates and potentially paying more for bids.
+BoomHost wants its program to be efficient and profitable for affiliates and itself.
+It stipulates that affiliates can’t use the following keywords in SEM; “BoomHost,” “Boom Bee,” “BoomHost.com,” “BoomHost hosting.”
+By disallowing those keywords, BoomHost avoids competing with affiliates and potentially paying more for bids.
 BoomHost sets a cookie window of 30 days.
-Websites featuring porn, rebates, and hate speech are ineligible to join their program.
+Websites featuring porn, rebates, and hate speech are ineligible to join its program.
 Lastly, cookie stuffing and website redirects are not permitted.